lzl124631x/LeetCode/README.md

 # License

 All rights reserved by github.com/lzl124631x.
 Contact me if you want to redistribute the code.
+No commercial use.